Valleymedlabs/HID/docs/HID-app/01-HID dataflow.md

 - Data file from GeXP machine is transmitted every hour to SQL1 server's "**Automation**" folder
 - SQL1 server runs batch script to transmit file from "Automation" folder to application server under folder "process"
-- Background process runs with interval of 30 minutes at 15 and 45 minutes
+- Background process runs with interval of 1 hour at 10 minutes
 - Data ingestion program, does followings:
     - parse the data in [General] [FragmentList] [Analysis Parameters] [Lucas Tag] [Method] and [Consumables] section
     - if there is no **General** section, ingestion of that data file stops with error "Invalid data file".